zortje/mysql-keeper/README.md

 ];
 ```

+*Coming Soon™, how to easily run MySQL Keeper with Melody*

+## Features

+Detects the following issues

+* A column with auto_increment should have a primary key

 ### Checklist

 * Issues
- * auto_increment should be primary
  * Redundant unique index (like on primary)
  * Inconsistent usage of character sets (table and fields)
  * Duplicate indices